 Our quick and easy product maintenance guide for wooden sheds.
 Everything you need to know to keep your garden shed looking its best for years to come.
 Many of our sheds are very low maintenance due to the vast majority being fully pressure treated.
-However, there is still seasonal maintenance required.
+However, seasonal maintenance is still required.

 Let’s work through our product maintenance guide for wooden sheds from head to toe.
 Completing it in this order will ensure nothing has been missed, or even alert you on something that even we haven’t mentioned.